matsengrp/infection-timing/2020_07_06_viral_load_thoughts.md

 **We want to explore whether a difference in viral load could be "responsible" for this overestimation (since the model was "trained" using a purely adult cohort).**
 **To do this, we have explored the following questions:**

+Note: The sequence fragments and APD cutoff (0.01) used in this analysis are the *same* for both the infant cohort and the Neher cohort.

 ## How does viral load compare between the two cohorts?

 * If we compare the viral load of the two cohorts, the infant cohort (as expected) has a significantly higher set point viral load (average over all viral load measurements for each indiviudal) compared to the Neher cohort.